The Phoenix and the Carpet: Themes and issues

 References to other works: Nesbit alludes to many different works of literature that were familiar to and recognised by children in the early 20th century, including King Solomon's Mines, The Count of Monte Cristo, Rudyard Kipling's tales of India, The Arabian Nights and many others.
 She also assumes that her readers are familiar with religious works such as the New Version of the Psalms of David and popular magazines such as The Strand, the magazine in which The Phoenix and the Carpet first appeared.

+Referenced in other works: In Part Three of the book The Dark is Rising, by Susan Cooper, The Phoenix and the Carpet is mentioned being read aloud to children during a terrible snow storm while many of the local villagers, including the main character Will, take shelter in the Old Manor house.

 Gender roles: The female children, Anthea and Jane, undertake the domestic work that appears in the story while the male children Cyril and Robert become absent at such times.
 Nesbit's Phoenix is not described in terms of gender.

 Intrusion fantasy: The Phoenix and the Carpet is an intrusion fantasy that includes marvellous creatures, such as the Phoenix, magical objects, such as the flying carpet, and fantastic events, such as flying on the carpet, that intrude into the realistic world in which the protagonists live.
 Normally characters in intrusion fantasy are surprised by the fantastic elements that enter their world.
 However, the children in The Phoenix and the Carpet are not surprised because they have encountered fantastic elements in Five Children and It.
 Adults within the novel are in disbelief of the fantastic elements because they try to rationalise the fantastic as a dream or insanity.